-Here's just a sample of the amazing equipment that enables us to investigate your eyes, even below the surface!
+Here's a sample of the amazing equipment we have in the practice that enables us to investigate your eyes, even below the surface!

 We have taken pictures of the back of the eye for over 10 years but the OCT (Optical Coherence Tomography) enables us to see both in 3D as well as underneath the surface of the retina.
 The result is we get a view of early signs of conditions like glaucoma and macular degeneration.
 In turn, you have greater confidence in the accuracy of our assessment of your eye health.